Physics Majors & Minors

 - Four year degree: Students in this program will complete a B.S. degree in Physics: Engineering Emphasis and usually a minor in Mathematics.

-- 3-2 program: Students have the option of completing 3 years of work at UW-Whitewater and 2 years of work at UW-Madison or at UW-Milwaukee.
+- Dual Degree program: Students have the option of completing 3 years of work at UW-Whitewater and 2 years of work at UW-Madison or at UW-Milwaukee.
 In return they earn a B.S. degree in Physics: Engineering Emphasis from UW-Whitewater and a B.S. degree in Engineering (either Civil, Electrical, Industrial, Materials, or Mechanical) from UW-Madison or UW-Milwaukee.
-Please see our 3-2 agreement page.
+Please see our Dual Degree information page.

 We have assembled a table of course requirements for each of the four major emphases.
 You can also click on the emphasis names above to view a sample four year plan for each.
 The department Course Rotation is available on the web or in printed form at the department office to help you plan which courses you wish to take in the future.
 You may also explore the Undergraduate Catalog, where you will find additional information about the above four emphases as well as other programs for which physics faculty provide advising: